Posted: April 27, 2015

 - organochlorines (lindane, methoxychlor).

-Insecticide resistance is becoming a very serious problem in livestock arthropods.
+- Becoming a very serious problem in livestock arthropods.
 Resistance tends to develop by class rather than by individual product.
 If resistance seems to develop, switch to a product in another class.
 Also, rotate from one insecticide class to another insecticide class to avoid the development of resistance.

-Pesticide applications can be divided into area sprays, residual premise sprays and direct animal treatments.
+- Pesticide applications can be divided into area sprays, residual premise sprays and direct animal treatments.
 Apply pesticides directly to horses with sprays, sponges, roll-ons, slow-release plastic strips, pastes, gels and feed additives.

-Stable treatments- Mist blowers, as well as hydraulic sprayers, loggers and aircraft, can be used to apply fast-acting, short-lived insecticides for immediate relief.
+- Stable treatments- Mist blowers, as well as hydraulic sprayers, loggers and aircraft, can be used to apply fast-acting, short-lived insecticides for immediate relief.
 Fine droplets are dispensed into areas occupied by flies, killing them on contact.
 This method is very efficient in terms of time and labor but has no long-term effect on fly populations.

-Premise treatments.
+- Premise treatments.
 Residual insecticides control flies for one to two weeks.
 Apply insecticides as a coarse spray under low pressure to shaded resting areas.
 House flies are most commonly found under eves and on walls, rafters and ceilings.
 Stable flies, on the other hand, commonly rest outdoors, on the shady side of buildings, windbreaks and other vegetation.
 Be careful not to contaminate feeders, water buckets or equipment.
 Remove horses from barns before spraying.
 With some sprays, horses must remain out of the barn for a short period.

 - Direct horse treatments.
 Apply mist sprays that require a fine mist with either a small mist blower or a hand-held mist sprayer.
 One of the easiest methods is with a small, compressed air sprayer.
 The apparatus is quiet and does not frighten the animals.
 If you have a horse that is frightened by sprays, wet a cloth, sponge or mitt and wipe the solution on.
 Before using a pesticide, read the label.
 Understand the directions for proper preparation and application of the insecticide for a specific pest.
 Follow all directions and precautions, not all animal insecticides are suitable for use on horses, so be sure that horses are specifically mentioned on the label.

 - Free-standing water is a common aquatic breeding site for the mosquito.
 A combination of environmental, biological and chemical control methods work best to manage insect pests.